SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio.md

  Get-Service SEKOIAEndpointAgent
 ```

 Once installed, the agent collects Windows event logs from ETW (Event Tracing for Windows), normalizes them and sends them to SEKOIA.IO.
+The protocol used to send events is HTTPS (443).

 ### Proxy Support